shacklettbp/madrona_mjx/README.md

 ### Training

-An example vision training pipeline is provided in the following colab.

-Madrona-MJX integrates directly into brax training pipelines.
-To include the batch rendererer into a new environments you must:
-1. Create the batch renderer when your environment is created, passing along the correct arguments.
-2. Call the .init() method inside your environment reset, passing along the correct arguments.
-3. Call the .render() method inside your environment step to recieve rgb + depth outputs.

-To make integration easier, a specialized wrapper is provided that replaces the typical Brax VmapWrapper and DomainRandomizationWrapper.
-The MadronaWrapper should be used in replacement to those other wrappers to vmap and initialize the renderer properly.
-MadronaWrapper optionally takes in a randomization function that can be used to randomize your model. viewer.py includes a domain randomization example for randomizing the size and color of the floor.
+For vision training examples and sample usage, please visit MuJoCo Playground, where `madrona_mjx` is integrated into environments with complete vision-based training examples.

-## Important tips
+## Important Tips

-### Use the megakernel and BVH compilation caches

-Whenever Madrona's internal systems get initialized, it compiles a set of CUDA kernels which get run every step.
-These CUDA kernels can take a while to compile because they require some custom code generation.
-Because all the GPU code that Madrona compiles doesn't change per run in the context of Madrona MJX, we suggest users use the supported "kernel" caches that Madrona provides to skip the compilation process once the kernels have been compiled for the first run.
-In order to use them, you need to pass in the following environment variables:
+1. Madrona compiles a set of CUDA kernels during initialization.
+Compilation is expensive, and so Madrona caches and re-uses these kernels after the first compilation if you pass an environment variable.
+This allows you to skip the compilation step!

+    To use caching, set the following environment variables prior to your command.

     - `MADRONA_MWGPU_KERNEL_CACHE`: set this to the path to the Madrona megakernel cache.
     - `MADRONA_BVH_KERNEL_CACHE`: set this to the path to the BVH kernel cache.

-###
+    Run the following command twice to see how this works:
+`MADRONA_MWGPU_KERNEL_CACHE=build/kernel_cache MADRONA_BVH_KERNEL_CACHE=build/bvh_cache python scripts/viewer.py --mjcf mujoco_menagerie/franka_emika_panda/mjx_single_cube_camera.xml`

-- A camera must be included in the mjcf
+2. A camera must be included in the mjcf.
+Expect a crash if you do not have one.

-- Domain randimization must include the correct setting of geom_rgba, geom_size, and geom_matid.
-Please see the viewer for an example.
+3. The MJX Model passed to initialize the Madrona Renderer must be batched such that the arrays are of shape [num_worlds, ...].
+This is because Madrona will attempt to copy the data buffers and expects data for all worlds to be present.
+This means that MJX model attributes that are not Domain Randomized must be tiled manually.
+See `wrapper.py` for an example identity randomization that tiles the data.

-- Only one renderer can be initialized at a time.
+4. Only one renderer can be initialized at a time.
 This means two environments cannot be created that both use their own batch renderer instances. (e.g. train/eval)

-- The number of worlds must be known and initialized at the very beginning.
+5. The number of worlds must be known and initialized at the very beginning.
 All future rendering will render all worlds, there is no way to disable or not render certain worlds. (implication is that train/eval must have same batch size)

 ## Feature Parity
-Not every feature of MJX is carried over into the renderer.
+> Not every attribute of the MJX data structures can be rendered by Madrona.

 The following features are supported:
-- Rigid body position and rotation changes
+- Rigid body rendering, along with position and rotation changes
 - Camera position and rotation changes

-The following features are on the way:
 - Light position and rotation changes
+- Geometry color, size, and texture domain randomization
 - Light parameter domain randomization

 The following features are *not* supported:
 - Deformable bodies
 - Particle systems
-- Musles, Tendons, Composites (Except for and rigid body components)
+- Musles, Tendons, Composites (Except for any rigid body components)